KRI dr. Soeharso: 2020 coronavirus pandemic

 dr. Soeharso picked up 188 Indonesian crew of the cruise ship World Dream in the Durian Strait on 26 February 2020.
 The vessel took them to Sebaru Kecil Islet and placed under quarantine.

 dr. Soeharso evacuated 89 crew of the cruise ship Diamond Princess from Indramayu thermal power plant port, after the crew got health certificate from Japan and flew to Kertajati International Airport.
 They then used buses to travel to port.
 The crew underwent a second round of test, in which one of the crew tested positive for COVID-19 and was hospitalized in Jakarta.
 68 crew of Diamond Princess disembarked at Sebaru Kecil Islet.
 World Dream evacuees and Diamond Princess evacuees used separated blocks/buildings.

+2026 Flores earthquake

+Following the 2026 Flores earthquake on 15 August, the ship was deployed to Manggarai to transport 217 Marine Corps personnel and augment medical operations in the affected areas.